sefop/.github/profile/README.md

 - Planning the weekly delivery of cargo across a network.
 - Recovering the daily operation from a weather disruption in an airline.

 Typically, a DSS is developed to some extent by engineers specialized in decision science: operations research scientists.
 In fact, [Operations Research](https://en.wikipedia.org/wiki/Operations_research) (OR) is the branch of applied mathematics that specializes in better decision-making.

-A DSS is not a one-off consulting project, but a system that needs to be developed, maintained, and improved with modern and professional engineering practices as with any other software system to maximize its business value.
+A DSS is not a one-off consulting project, but a system that needs to be developed, maintained, and improved with modern and professional engineering practices to maximize its business value.
 Some of these practices include:
 - Version control
 - Software design & architecture
 - Automated testing
 - DevOps

 ## So... what is the problem?
-DSS is rarely written with full professional software standards.
+DSS has characteristics that make the software engineering problem different: mathematical formulations, complex algorithms, solvers, data, and experimentation all interact in ways that do not map directly to what is typically taught in software engineering books.
+Unfortunately DSS are usually not written with full professional software standards tailored to its scientific needs.
 Some consequences are:
 - It may work on your machine, but it may not on another one.
 - It is difficult to maintain and extend by your peers and even by yourself.
 - It may generate anxiety or fear to modify it.